seankanderson/Docker-for-Windows/readme.md

 Your computer or VM should have 4 - 8 cores and 8 - 24GB RAM for initial testing.
 VMware ESXi 6+ is required by Docker if using VMware virtual machines.

-Once you have a Windows (Server 2016 or Windows 10) working and on the network with internet access, download Docker for Windows from the Docker Store and install it.
+Once you have a Windows Server 2016 or Windows 10 instance working and on the network with internet access, download Docker for Windows from the Docker Store and install it.

 [Download Docker Community Edition](https://www.docker.com/community-edition)

 * _Note: You can also install a native docker windows service instead of the Docker for Windows program.
-I reccommend saving that for a later session._
+I recommend saving that for a later session._

-If virtualization is enabled and capable on your computer, Docker will install and start in linux mode--ready to go.
-Switch to Windows containers using the Docker system tray icon right-click menu.
-Right-click the Docker whale icon to switch.
+If virtualization is enabled and working on your computer, Docker will install and start up in linux mode.
+Switch to Windows containers using the Docker system tray icon.
+Right-click the Docker whale icon.

-If you run into any blockers check out this document for an answer.
+If you run into any blockers check out this document:

 https://docs.docker.com/docker-for-windows